glasgow-ipl/ietfdata/README.md

 ### Usage

+> [!CAUTION]
+> This section is incomplete.
+Pull requests to provide examples for
+> how to perform common tasks are welcomed.

 The `DataTracker` provides an extensive API that is best explored by reading the source code for `datatracker.py` and `datatracker_types.py`.
 The `examples/` directory contains a number of examples of how to use